Saudi Arabia Quiz

 By Jeffrey Rudolph (February 2011, last update June 2018)

 Saudi Arabia, an Islamic absolute monarchy, has enjoyed extremely close relations with the United States, a constitutional republic.
 This relationship highlights the gross hypocrisy of US foreign policy: fundamentalism and dictatorship in the Arab world are only condemned when they come garbed in anti-Americanism.
 In fact, Saudi Arabia makes Iran—the regular target of sanctions and regime change by the US—look relatively progressive.

 The US and Saudi governments have had a clear long-term agreement.
-The Saudis agree to supply oil in accordance with US needs and to reinvest the resulting revenue in US financial assets and arms.
-In return, the US provides protection to the Royal family regardless of its internal repression and extremist ideology.
+The Saudis agree to supply oil in accordance with US needs and to reinvest the resulting profits in US financial assets and arms.
+In return, the US provides protection to the Royal family, regardless of its internal repression and extremist ideology.
 While mutually beneficial, this compact is also the source of one of Saudi Arabia’s great contradictions: The Saudi kings depend for their security on a country widely reviled in the Arab world as Israel’s protector.

 Contradictions run deep in Saudi Arabia.
 Attempts at domestic reform have been confronted with state-sponsored extremist preachers—in fact, Saudi kings have, on occasion, used their power to protect “progressives” from harsh Saudi judges.
 While in the foreign policy realm, state support of confrontational policies concerning Iran have been coupled with attempts to moderate belligerence in Palestine.

 The following quiz is an attempt to supplement the rather shallow coverage of Saudi Arabia provided in the mainstream media.

 -“In May 1933, Ibn Saud granted Standard Oil of California an enormous petroleum concession for less than $200,000 [a great bargain]…Later, in the early 1940s, the California-Arabian Standard Oil Company (a consortium that became known in 1944 as the Arabian American Oil Company, or Aramco) convinced President Roosevelt to help the king by including the kingdom in the lend-lease aid program.”
-(Juan Cole; Engaging The Muslim World; Palgrave Macmillan; New York: 2009; 86)
+(Juan Cole, Engaging The Muslim World, Palgrave Macmillan, New York: 2009, 86.
+Hereinafter, “Cole 2009.”)